SujalAhrodia/Algorithms_DS/README.md

 >3.
 Given a list of non negative integers, arrange them such that they form the largest number.
 >4.
 Given an array containing n distinct numbers taken from 0, 1, 2, ..., n, find the one that is missing from the array.
 >5.
 Given an unsorted integer array, find the first missing positive integer.
+>6.
+Given a singly linked list of N nodes.
+The task is to find middle of the linked list.
+For example, if given linked list is 1->2->3->4->5 then output should be 3.
+If there are even nodes, then there would be two middle nodes, we need to print second middle element.
+For example, if given linked list is 1->2->3->4->5->6 then output should be 4.
 </details>